IndieDucks/.github/profile/README.md

-## IndieDucks
+# IndieDucks

 ## Who in the world are we?
-We are just a group 'o friends...
+We are just a group o' friends...
 Making games.

 ## Where's our stuff?
 You can find our official website at [here](https://floatyhorizonofficial.github.io/indieDucks/ducks)!
 (Extension of floatyhorizonofficial.github.io)<br>
 Games are on [Itch](https://floaty-horizon-official.itch.io/)!

+## What have we made?
+nothing.... :|

+## What are we working on?
+Ink Land Chapter 1